What Is Appendicitis?

-- Dull pain near the navel or the upper abdomen that becomes sharp as it moves to the lower right abdomen.
+- Pain in your lower right belly or pain near your navel that moves lower.
 This is usually the first sign.

 - Loss of appetite

-- Nausea and/or vomiting soon after abdominal pain begins
+- Nausea and vomiting soon after belly pain begins

-- Dull or sharp pain anywhere in the upper or lower abdomen, back, or rectum
+- Dull or sharp pain anywhere in your upper or lower belly, back, or rear end

 - Severe cramps